Want to have an encounter with Yeshua today?

-CLICK on image to PLAY
+CLICK on image to PLAY.

-BACK TO GOD
+HOW TO ENCOUNTER GOD

-PRAISING ABBA PRODUCES RESULTS
+PRAISING GOD AS HEAVENLY FATHER PRODUCES RESULTS

 Throughout scripture there are many cases where victory came after they praised God.
 Don’t we do the same to someone in the world who gives us a gift?
 Before we even know what the gift is or even before we have used it; we are grateful and thank them for it.
 And when someone really praises us for the things we do for them don’t we want to do even more for them?